• home

 The Archaeological Park of Ostia Antica is today one of the largest and most important archaeological areas in Italy

-According to tradition, the king of Rome Anco Marzio founded Ostia in 620 BC to exploit the salt pans at the mouth of the Tiber.
-However, the oldest remains known so far are later, i.e. from the second half of the 4th century BC: they are the ruins of a fortified structure ( castrum ) in blocks of tufa, built by Roman colonists to defend the mouth of the Tiber and the Lazio coast
+According to tradition, the king of Rome Ancus Marcius founded Ostia in 620 BC to exploit the salt mines at the mouth of the Tiber.
+The oldest remains known to date are however later, that is, from the second half of the 4th century BC: these are the ruins of a fortified complex ( castrum ) in blocks of tuff, built by Roman colonists to defend the mouth of the Tiber and the coast of Lazio.

-With the dominance of Rome over the Mediterranean (2nd century BC), Ostia lost its military function to become, as a river port, the main mercantile emporium of the capital.
+With the predominance of Rome over the Mediterranean (2nd century BC), Ostia lost its military function to become, as a river port, the capital's main mercantile emporium .

 Closing time: